svapreddy/clearx/README.md

 #### `store.insert(path, value, position)`

-Inserts the value in the array at the given path and position.
-If the array does not exists at path, this method will create one and inserts the value.
+`insert` can be used to insert the value in the array at the given path and position.
+If the array does not exist at the path, this method will create one and adds the value.

 ```javascript
 store.set('nums', [1, 2, 3]);